-Company Technology Type Note Company A MAS Agreed to joi Agreed to joint lab testing.
+Company Technology Type Note Company A MAS Agreed to joint lab testing.
 Supported testing of MAS installed at Mark W. Company B MAS Stiles Unit near Beaumont, TX. (a TX state prison) Company C MAS Agreed to lab testing.
+Supported testing of MAS installed at Lee Correctional Institution - location of first field test selected by AS Agreed to lab testing.
 Supported testing of MAS installed at Lee Correctional Institution - location of first field test selected by ASCA Company D Jammer Agreed to lab testing.
 Vendor was willing to provide additional jammer units for field test (field testing was not performed due to the federal prohibition on operations of a jammer at a non-federal field site)